hwdsl2/docker-ipsec-vpn-server/README.md

 <details>
 <summary>
-You may optionally specify a DNS name, client name and/or custom DNS servers.
+:information_source: You may optionally specify a DNS name, client name and/or custom DNS servers.
+Click for details.
 </summary>

 Advanced users can optionally specify a DNS name for the IKEv2 server address.
 The DNS name must be a fully qualified domain name (FQDN).
 Example: